 Acting sustainably safeguards our Company's future.
-Specific principles for action are embedded in our health, safety and environmental policy to ensure the health and safety of everyone who works for or with LEONI.
+Specific principles for action are embedded in our health and safety policy to safeguard everyone who works for or with LEONI.
 These include avoiding injury to or illness of our employees by preventive detection of risks and effective averting of threat.
 Acting in a safety aware manner is part of every employee's job.
 Adhering to all legal obligations on safety at work and other requirements is the basis for our activity and the applicable national standards are minimum requirements in this respect.
 LEONI undertakes to observe all pertinent laws and directives on safety at work as well as internal rules of conduct.